 A couple things to pay attention to here:

 - Everything moved.
 Indices have specific rules for how they are constructed, and depending on the time period will capture slightly different relative sections of the market – especially if you look at the Russell small cap indices (though a lot of the shift along the value premium is from applying their value/growth screen back into the past since they backfilled data to get a longer returns series.

-- There’s a pretty significant difference between the indices and active funds we’re looking at.
+- There’s a pretty significant difference between the indices and at the Magellan Fund.
 These are not changes based on how the rules happened to hit.
 These are changes based on what the fund manager thought was going to get them better results.
 They either wanted higher returns or lower volatility.
-In other words, they were intentionally changing the level of risk in their portfolios – and in turn changing the level of risk you were taking in your portfolio.
+In other words, they were intentionally changing the level of risk in their portfolio – and in turn changing the level of risk you were taking in your portfolio.

 One of the other things this draws out is that style drift can also come about from a fund getting too big.
-Both the Explorer and (especially) the Magellan fund were (and still are) extremely popular funds.
-They basically had people throwing their money at them – especially the Magellan fund toward the end of Peter Lynch’s tenure.
+The Magellan Fund was the biggest fund in the world during it’s heyday.
+They basically had people throwing their money at them – especially toward the end of Peter Lynch’s tenure.